The PowerShell mapping commands replicate the mapping options you can use in the application and give you more control over your migration.

 - Mapping commands

-Setting your own mappings in ShareGate Desktop preserves them automatically for any future operations using the same source and destination.
+When you set your own mappings in the app, it preserves them automatically for future migrations you perform with the same source and destination.

-Users and groups, Permission levels, and Site templates mappings are saved at the source and destination site collection level, even if you are connected at a subsite or list level when you save your mappings.
+Users and groups, Permission levels, and Site templates mappings are saved at a site collection level, even if you are connected at a subsite or list level when you save your mappings.

-Properties and Content types mappings are saved at a source and destination list level.
+Properties and Content types mappings are saved at a list level.

 You can map a number of elements with ShareGate Desktop.
 The mapping types are: